numberonegambler/numberonegambler/README.md

 AGE -⭐ minor
 ︶︶︶︶︶︶︶︶︶︶︶︶

-[ please feel free to say hi to me if you see me in ponytown! i don't bite..... lalalalalala ^_^ ]
+[ please feel free to say hi to me if you see me! i don't bite..... lalalalalala ^_^ ]